 What we do

-Our onsite workshops for children and young people with learning disabilities, and our summer scheme for young adults, offer purposeful activities and an education in horticulture.
+Onsite workshops for children and young people with learning disabilities, and our summer scheme for young adults, offer purposeful activities and an education in horticulture.

-By providing purposeful activity in our gardens, we develop skills, build confidence and communication, and boost physical and mental health and well-being.
+Through purposeful activity in our gardens, we develop skills, build confidence and communication, and boost physical and mental health and well-being.

 By engaging with our wider community, we champion social inclusion, protection of the environment, and sustainability.